CSRavasio/oflibpytorch/docs/index.rst

     }

 An equivalent flow library based on NumPy arrays exists.
 Its code is on GitHub_, and the documentation can be found on `ReadTheDocs`_.
-Oflibpytorch is aimed at allowing the same operations to be performed with torch tensors instead of numpy arrays as far as currently feasible, and on the GPU if required.

 .. _GitHub: https://github.com/RViMLab/oflibnumpy
 .. _ReadTheDocs: https://oflibnumpy.readthedocs.io

 **Features:**

+- All main methods that return a float tensor are differentiable with respect to tensor inputs
-- Provides a custom flow field :class:`~oflibpytorch.Flow` class for both forwards and backwards ('source' / 'target' based) flow fields
+- Custom flow field class :class:`~oflibpytorch.Flow` for both backwards and forwards ('source' / 'target' based) flow fields
+- Flow field vectors handled as tensors with a batch dimension, allowing for efficient batch-wise processing
+- All tensor operations can be performed on GPU if desired
-- Provides a number of class methods to create flow fields from lists of affine transforms, or a transformation matrix
+- A number of class methods to create flow fields from lists of affine transforms, or a transformation matrix
-- Provides a number of functions to resize the flow field, visualise it, warp images, find necessary image padding
+- A number of functions to resize the flow field, visualise it, warp images, find necessary image padding
-- Provides a class method to process three different types of flow field combination operations
+- A class method to process three different types of flow field combination operations
 - Keeps track of valid flow field areas through said operations
-- Provides alternative functions to avoid the explicit use of the custom flow class, with slightly limited functionality
+- Alternative methods avoiding use of the custom flow class if desired, with slightly limited functionality

 **Installation:**